TheLindaProjectInc/Budget-Proposals/README.md

 ## Web3 Governors

 You can enroll and manage your governor from MetriMask or any other Metrix compatibile Web3 wallet.
-The [page](/#) for this repository
+[Interact with the DGP on thepage for this repository.](/#)